The Many Different Types of Wine (poster)

 Do you know all of the different types of wine?
 This infographic organizes almost 200 types of wine by taste and style.
 Take advantage of this chart as a great way to discover new types of wine.
+Available as a poster.

 The Different Types of Wine

-Five Main Styles of Wine
+Five Main Types of Wine

 - Red Wine